zyzek/LEAPs/content/leaps/leap-4.md

 Uniswap sUSD / Dai
 ```
 Address: 0xA14e5b3BA5dd981b536E0950390b03972B795018
-Amount: 187,500 LYRA
+Amount: 150,000 LYRA
-Start: XXXXX
+Start: 1632700800
-End: XXXXXXX
+End: 1633305600
 ```

-An algorithm will be used to determine the range to be eligible for the rewards, liquidity must be provided with the following bounds:
+An algorithm will be used to determine the range to be eligible for the rewards, the selected ratio will be announced in Lyras discord channel.
+Liquidity must be provided with the following bounds:
 ```
+Current Ratio = Uniswap sUSD/DAI spot price snapshot 1 hour before the incetive launch
 maxPrice = Current ratio + .05 (rounded to the nearest .01)
 minPrice = 1 - (maxPrice - 1)
 ```